-The wildfires in the interior meant that we had to extend the project and postpone our plans for feather searching in most of the Cariboo Chilcotin region, but we plan to carry out that part of the fieldwork next summer.
-Together with some wonderful volunteers, we gathered many nice dry feathers from islands on the central coast this summer and may extend our search to the north coast next year.
+The wildfires in the interior meant that we had to extend the project and postpone our plans for feather searching in most of the Cariboo Chilcotin region, but we plan to carry out that part of the fieldwork this summer.
+Together with some wonderful volunteers, we gathered many nice dry feathers from islands on the central coast.

 April 3, 2017

 Would you like to participate in a WILD TREASURE HUNT this summer?

 We are looking for Sandhill crane feathers, lots of them, from cranes breeding on the central and north coast of B.C. and Haida Gwaii and the central interior between the Coast and Rocky Mountains (see maps below).

 You can get involved by sending us coordinates of crane breeding areas that you know of, and by visiting those places and collecting feathers that are in good condition.

 Feather Collection Zones